pkudrel/Timerek/README.md

 # Timerek
-A Windows application for hibernation / system shutdown after period of time
+A Windows application for hibernation or system shutdown after period of time